LouisB3/KSP-Snacks-Support/readme.md

 - Airlocks have no snack capacity!

 ### Habitat Pack
-- All inflatables can store 400 snacks per crew but are launched empty
+- All inflatables can store 400 snacks per crew but launch empty
 - PA330 has 4-person recycler
 - PA550 has 6-person recycler
 - F.L.A.T. has ore-to-snack converter